Adam Frazier

 Adam Frazier Bio

-Adam Timothy Frazier is an American professional baseball second baseman and outfielder who is currently a free agent.
-Born on December 14, 1991, he started his Major League Baseball (MLB) career with the Pittsburgh Pirates after being selected in the 2013 draft.
-Over the years, Frazier has played for multiple teams including the San Diego Padres, Seattle Mariners, Baltimore Orioles, and Kansas City Royals.
-He gained recognition as an All-Star in 2021 and has consistently contributed both offensively and defensively throughout his career.
-Frazier played college baseball for the Mississippi State Bulldogs, showcasing his talent on a national level.
+Adam Timothy Frazier is an American professional baseball second baseman and outfielder currently playing for the Los Angeles Angels of Major League Baseball (MLB).
+Born on December 14, 1991, he began his MLB career with the Pittsburgh Pirates after being selected in the 2013 MLB draft.
+Over the years, Frazier has played for multiple organizations including the San Diego Padres, Seattle Mariners, Baltimore Orioles, and Kansas City Royals.
+He earned recognition as a National League All-Star in 2021 and remains a versatile contact hitter known for his defensive flexibility.

 Early Life and Background